Formal investigation – information for complainants

 How long will the investigation process take?

 This depends on how complicated your complaint is.
 While many investigations take around 12 months to complete, some more straightforward investigations can be completed in a shorter timeframe.
 Other investigations are very complex, involving many providers and wide-ranging issues, and can therefore take longer.
-We will keep you updated on progress at least every two months.
+We will keep you updated on progress at least every 10 weeks.

 Please note that these timelines are in addition to the time taken to complete an initial assessment of your complaint before a decision is made to investigate formally.